 New treatments have improved the prognosis for patients with CLL.
 But equitable access to these new treatments is needed in all countries to improve outcomes for all CLL patients.
 The landscape for CLL treatments is quickly changing thanks to many successful clinical trials.
 For some patients, the best treatment choice may be participation in a clinical trial.
 There is research that shows that patients looked after by a team who specializes in CLL do better.
 The choice of treatment for CLL depends on age, general health, test results and what is approved in their country for treatment.
 Treatment should only be started when the patient will benefit from it.

 Generally, CLL progresses slowly, survival can extend for decades even though treatments are not usually curative.

 CLL is a cancer of the white blood cells that protect against infection.
 People living with CLL have to employ strategies to help protect themselves against opportune infection because they may be more prone to infection and extreme side effects because of a weakened immune system.
-People with CLL do not fight off infection easily and may not mount a good response to vaccination themselves, so rely on those around them to be vaccinated and protect them.
+People with CLL do not fight off infection easily and may not mount a good response to vaccination themselves, so rely on those around them to protect them.
 The COVID-19 pandemic helped others to understand the importance of hand washing and distancing to reduce infection, something CLL patients have always practised.
 Wearing a facemask is now considered a matter of personal responsibility and our community needs your help more than ever.
 Thank you for protecting our community by wearing a mask.

 This information is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.